MarkAdell/my_articles/to_do_lists/README.md

 If an unfinished task remained on your daily to-do list for more than two days, consider moving it back to the pool of to-dos, and only move it to your daily to-do list when you are ready to complete it.

-### Ensure that tasks on your pool of to-dos do not rot
+### Ensure that tasks on your pool of to-dos don't rot

 Some tasks on your pool of to-dos may remain there for many days or even weeks.
 It might be a bit tricky to handle this.
 What I do is, from time to time, I go over my pool of to-dos and try to include one or two of these tasks in my daily to-do list, even though they may not be of very high priority.

 ### Set deadlines

-I do not have the need to set deadlines for my daily to-do list tasks, but you may find it beneficial, it depends on your work style and the nature of the tasks at hand.
+I don't have the need to set deadlines for my daily to-do list tasks, but you may find it beneficial, it depends on your work style and the nature of the tasks at hand.

 ### Keep it clean

 I like to write the tasks in correct language, with no spelling or grammar mistakes.
-The only time I violate this is when I need to quickly add a task to my pool of to-dos while I am in the middle of doing something else.
+The only time I violate this is when I need to quickly add a task to my pool of to-dos while I'm in the middle of doing something else.
 I would fix the language later.

 ### Include playing too